 - Extensive woodland structural planting on the ridge to the south west of the LONG site to reinforce the containment of the site and if necessary supported by specialist input.
-Native tree species must be provided and must provide year round cover to reflect neighbouring woodland (Please refer to the MLDP 2015 Aberlour Settlement statement, p93) - On secondary routes where the rear of properties overlooks the street, landscaping including tree planting must be provided to soften the streetscene. - Tree planting along the primary route linking the R2 and LONG sites. - Trees and soft landscaping must improve biodiversity within the development. - Trees/shrubs suitable for the site are: common ash, birch, scots pine, willow and rowan. - Plans for the long term maintenance of the site must be set out to ensure that the woodland retains its value - A detailed landscape plan must be submitted as part of the proposal.
+Native tree species must be provided and must provide year round cover to reflect neighbouring woodland (Please refer to the MLDP 2015 Aberlour Settlement statement, p93). - On secondary routes where the rear of properties overlooks the street, landscaping including tree planting must be provided to soften the streetscene. - Tree planting along the primary route linking the R2 and LONG sites. - Trees and soft landscaping must improve biodiversity within the development. - Trees/shrubs suitable for the site are: common ash, birch, scots pine, willow and rowan. - Site R2 contains a mature tree which must be retained and incorporated within the layout of future development proposals. - Plans for the long term maintenance of the site must be set out to ensure that the woodland retains its value. - A detailed landscape plan must be submitted as part of the proposal.
 This must set out detail on species type, etc. to ascertain whether the trees proposed are suitable for the locations proposed within the development, and if they are likely to provide adequate foliage within a reasonable time period (5-10) years to deliver their intended purpose.